ash0080/gun.doc.cn/API.md

 ```

 ## Chain Context
 `gun.val` does not currently change the context of the chain, but it is being discussed for future versions that it will - so try to avoid chaining off of `.val` for now.
+This feature is now in experimental mode with `v0.6.x`, but only if `.val()` is not passed a callback.
+A useful example would be `gun.get('users').val().map().on(cb)` this will tell gun to get the current users in the list and subscribe to each of them, but not any new ones.
+Please test this behavior and recommend suggestions.

 ## Unexpected behavior